|

 Then came one of the most dramatic moments in the history of GP racing.

-The mechanic refueling von Brauchitsch's car overdid it and fuel spurted all over the car and driver.
-A flash came out of
+The mechanic refueling von Brauchitsch's car overdid it and fuel spurted all over the back of the car and driver.
+When the car was started up, a flash came out of the exhaust pipe and in the next second

-an exhaust pipe and in the next second the car was on fire, mechanics running all over the place and von Brauchitsch
+A flash came out of an exhaust pipe and in the next second the car was on fire, mechanics running all over the place.
+Neubauer pulled von Brauchitsch

-take the lead of the race.
+Seaman took off through the smoke and extinguisher foam to take the lead of the race.
 (Note 1)

 the driver being lucky to escape unhurt.
 Von Brauchitsch claimed that the steering wheel had come loose but the team